below/HelloSilicon/README.md

 # HelloSilicon
 An attempt with assembly on the Machine We Must Not Speak About

-## Latest News

-[Chapter 11](https://github.com/below/HelloSilicon#chapter-9) is kind-of completed.
-All the samples end with a segmentation fault, I seem to miss something when pushing the arguments for `printf`

-Chapter 12 is in the works, and has the same issue.
-Chapter 16 is almost done, too

-[Chapter 10](https://github.com/below/HelloSilicon#chapter-10) received updates for watchOS and tvOS

 ## Introduction

 In this repository, I will code along with the book [Programming with 64-Bit ARM Assembly Language](https://www.apress.com/gp/book/9781484258804), adjusting all sample code for a new platform that might be very, very popular soon.
 The original sourcecode can be found [here](https://github.com/Apress/programming-with-64-bit-ARM-assembly-language).

+## Latest News

+I finally figured out the calling convention for `printf`, so the segmenation fault is fixed for [Chapter 9](https://github.com/below/HelloSilicon#chapter-9) and, with the exception of the `matrixmult` sample, also for [Chapter 11](https://github.com/below/HelloSilicon#chapter-11).
+That's all for today … 🙇‍♂️

 ### Prerequisites